Menu

 Features

 The Furnace Brook Watershed was the Town of Marshfield’s first major conservation land acquisition.
 Efforts began in 1971 and culminated with the purchase of 224 acres in 1973.
-This involved separate negations with 40 different land owners!
+This involved separate negotiations with 40 different land owners!
 The property contains old stone walls that provide evidence of its agricultural past.
 The brook itself was known as Puddle Wharf Brook in earlier times.

 This land is within the region of the Massachusett (or Massachuseuk).
-To learn more about our local Native American tribes, we encourage you to interact with their members.
+To learn more about local Native American tribes, we encourage you to interact with their members.
 The Mattakeeset band of the Massachusett, and the Massachusett tribe at Ponkapoag, both share information on their websites.

 Trail Description

 Trailheads are located on School, Pine, Forest, Furnace, and Main Streets.
-A formal trail network exists, but some sections are rugged at best.
+Parking is not permitted at the School Street Pump Station.
 Carrying a map is strongly advised.
 There are large loops on both the north and south sides of the property, with spur trails leading to each of the trailheads, as well as to Furnace Brook.
 Some sections of the trail are wide, flat and sandy; others are rocky and rooty.

 Habitats and Wildlife

-Furnace Brook finds its source in springs just south of Pine Street.
+Furnace Brook finds its source in springs north of Pine Street.
 It flows south along the base of Carolina Hill, through Furnace Pond and Parsons Pond, and eventually into the South River at a tiny conservation property known as South River Junctions, just upstream of Veterans Memorial Park.
 Much of the land surrounding the brook is protected, either for conservation or water protection.

 The Furnace Brook Watershed Conservation Area contains numerous white pine trees.
-Dotted among the pines are the occasional oak, holly, maple, cedar, hickory, cherry and yellow birch.
+Dotted among the pines are the occasional oak, holly, maple, cedar, hickory, black walnut, cherry and yellow birch.
 In the southern section, around the sand & gravel pit, there’s also some pitch pine.
 Shrubs such as blueberry, raspberry, viburnum, and swamp azalea are also common, as are ferns and sweet pepper bush.
 Most of this property is damp, so there’s also a lot of moss.
 Watch for the occasional outcropping of granite — or even quartz!

 The South River originates deep in Duxbury.
 Its source is in the Round Pond area, and from there it winds unobtrusively through the woods for several miles.
 Although one can view it from Route 3, and also from both the South River Bog and the Camp Wing Conservation Area, it remains a narrow and mostly un-navigable stream until just below Veterans Memorial Park.
 From there it flows through South River Park, behind the playground of South River School, and under the Willow Street and Francis Keville Bridges.
 Wider at that point, and navigable at most tides, its course winds through the marshes as it runs parallel to Route 139, all the way to Rexhame.
 From there the river turns northward.
 It flows for 3 miles between Humarock and the mainland to Fourth Cliff, where it joins the North River at its outlet to the sea.